-- .
-On page 15 of the study conducted by Page Power, it states that their Glint and Glare report is modelled on panels 1.84m above ground level.
-The panels in the Statkraft proposal are 2.47m high panels, a third higher than those in the report.
-Surely this report is therefore irrelevant? - .
+.
+On page 15 of the study conducted by Page Power, it states that their Glint and Glare report is model on panels 1.84m above ground level.
+The panels in the Statkraft proposal are 2.47m high panels, a t higher than those in the report.
+Surely this report is therefore irrelevant?

+.
 Views of the fields on the East side of the development are visible from the AONB High Weald.
-This has not been addressed by Statkraft in their reports. - .
-Despite hedging, the solar farm site would be clearly visible the North side of Little Cheveney Farmhouse, rendering the mitigating screening useless.
+This h not been addressed by Statkraft in their reports.

+.
+Despite hedging, the solar farm site would be clearly visible the North side of Little Cheveney Farmhous rendering the mitigating screening useless.
 When the deciduous trees of the parkland drop their leaves, the view extends to over the Eckley fields to the North West of the house as far as the railway.
-With no hedging around the parkland plus a gentle undulation of the land the panels will be very visible from the listed property. - .
-The photographic evidence to support the Statkraft development give excellent views of productive farmland, and what the site may look like from various spots on the sites boundaries.
-However, they are inadequate and do not give any idea of what the site would look like from the properties that surround and overlook it.
-The proposal cannot go ahead until the magnitude of the visual impact from local dwellings is clarified and as per the NPFF "not cause visual harm".
-In addition the photographs do not show what the 7.5m high HV compound would look like from the property which it abuts, the battery storage compound next to the river, or what the CCTV cameras would look like in situ. - .
-It would appear that high security metal fencing and 5m high CCTV cameras would be placed in front of the mitigating hedging.
-Therefore, views of prison style fencing complete with cameras is not in keeping with the local area and would cause an adverse effect on the views. - .
+With no hedging around the parkland plus a gentle undulation of the land the panels will be very visible from th property.

+.
+The photographic evidence to support the Statkraft development give excellent views of prefarmland, and what the site may look like from various spots on the sites boundaries.
+However, they inadequate and do not give any idea of what the site would look like from the properties that surround a overlook it.
+The proposal cannot go ahead until the magnitude of the visual impact from local dwelling clarified and as per the NPFF "not cause visual harm".
+In addition the photographs do not show what 7.5m high HV compound would look like from the property which it abuts, the battery storage component to the river, or what the CCTV cameras would look like in situ.

+.
+It would appear that high security metal fencing and 5m high CCTV cameras would be placed in fror the mitigating hedging.
+Therefore, views of prison style fencing complete with cameras is not in kee with the local area and would cause an adverse effect on the views.

+.
 The visual impact assessment does not mention what how high the solar panels are.
-Like the glint and glare study, were they working on an assumption that the solar panels would be 1.84m high?
+Like the gling glare study, were they working on an assumption that the solar panels would be 1.84m high?